peteroupc/html3dutil/doc/H3DU.Math.md

 * `vz` (Type: Number)<br>
     Z coordinate.
 * `vw` (Type: Number)<br>
     W coordinate.
-To transform a 3D point, set W to 1; to transform a 2D point, set Z and W to 1.
+To transform a 3D point, set W to 1 and divide the result's X, Y, and Z by the result's W. To transform a 2D point, set Z to 0 and W to 1 and divide the result's X and Y by the result's W.

 #### Return Value